 -Ann Shy & Stu Cole

-Our designs have drawn national recognition.
+Beth and Michael's designs have drawn national recognition.
 In 2005 we received first place for "Aging in Place Design for a New Custom Home" at the NAHB International Building Show.
-In 2006 and again in 2007 we took second place at the NAHB National Green Building Awards for "Custom Home of the Year."
+In 2006 and again in 2007 we took second place and in 2012 took first at the NAHB National Green Building Awards for "Custom Home of the Year."
 These homes are featured in the portfolio section of our website.
 Our homes have also been seen in Fine Homebuilding magazine and Natural Home magazine.
-We prefer to compete in national competitions rather than in local ones because we feel that we learn more by competing on a more diverse playing field.

-Chandler Design-Build is proud to be recognized by the USDOE as an Energy Star Builder .
-Since joining the program our homes have averaged 50% better than code as tested by our energy star certifier (15% better than code meets energy star.)
+Beth and Michael were recognized by the USDOE as an Energy Star Builder in 2005 as well as to receive a national Energy Value Housing Award in 2010.
+Since joining the program our homes have averaged 50% better than code as tested by our energy star certifier (15% better than code meets Energy Star.)
 We have designed our own "Energy Star Extreme" logo and wear it proudly on our company Tee Shirts.
-CDB is also a charter member of the DOE “Builders Challenge” a group of builders committed to building at more than 30% better than code.
+CDB is also a charter member of the DOE "Builders Challenge" a group of builders committed to building at least 30% better than code.